txwizard/WebApplicationAids/WebApplicationAids/README.md

 ## Road Map

 For the most part, the constellation of class libraries of which this is the newest member evolves to acommodate needs as they arise in my development work.
-Nevertheless, I have a road map, and it has a few well-marked stops, of which the most significant is extending it to be able to read the application settings from either an app.config or a web.config.
+Nevertheless, I have a road map, and it has a few well-marked stops, of which the most significant is extending it to stand in for the standard ConfigurationManager object when it is inconvenient for one reason or another to instantiate one.

 ## Contributing